My name is Lisa Maria Marquis, and I am an independent consultant, author, speaker, and workshop facilitator.

 I am the author of Everyday Information Architecture, a practical guide to IA for designers, developers, and other web workers who want to make more intentional sitemaps and information structures.

-I am the coauthor, along with Katel LeDû, of You Should Write a Book, a demystifying look at the process of pitching, drafting, editing, and marketing books—a must-read for anyone who's ever wanted to write a book.
-(You should!)
+I am the coauthor of You Should Write a Book, a demystifying look at the process of pitching, drafting, editing, and marketing books—a must-read for anyone who's ever wanted to write a book.

 • Confab Central